 It’s using this practice that you can more easily practice balance and eat those nutrient-dense plant-based foods that I just shared that are so important to your health, and also fully enjoy a really rich dessert without feeling guilt or shame for doing so.

 Is that something you’d like to experience?
 I hope so!
 Because that makes it so much easier to create healthy habits and help make them stick because you aren’t restricting yourself and creating a lack-mentality.

 Instead, you’re learning how to navigate situations that we all experience in our daily lives and learning to listen to what you truly want or need and honoring that.

 3. Cooking Skills to Be More Efficient and Enjoy the Process

-So the third piece of my philosophy for creating healthy eating habits is to have the skills you need to put all of this into practice in your daily life.
+So the third piece of my philosophy for creating healthy and balanced eating habits is to have the skills you need to put all of this into practice in your daily life.